CongducPham/LowCostLoRaGw/gw_full_latest/README-aes_lorawan.md

 This module will add AES encryption as well as limited LoRaWAN support for both end-devices and post-processing at gateway level:

 - end-device can use LoRaWAN-like encryption (AES-CTR) to encrypt the payload, but still using our non-LoRaWAN packet format.
 This case is referred to as **encapsulated LoRaWAN encrypted mode**.
-The packet can be received natively by our low-cost gateway (see our packet header format in [section 3 of the low-cost gateway web site](http://cpham.perso.univ-pau.fr/LORA/RPIgateway.html)).
+The packet can be received natively by our low-cost gateway (see our 4-byte packet header format in [section 3 of the low-cost gateway web site](http://cpham.perso.univ-pau.fr/LORA/RPIgateway.html)).
 The source address is then only coded on 1 byte.

 - end-device can additionally decide to forge a LoRaWAN packet with encrypted payload and MIC computation as described by LoRaWAN specification.
 This case is referred to as **native LoRaWAN mode**.
 There is therefore no additional header to the LoRaWAN packet and the sync word is set to the LoRaWAN public value, i.e. 0x34.
 The packet can be received by our low-cost gateway (see below) as well as by a LoRaWAN gateway.
 The device address is a 4-byte address following the LoRaWAN specification.

-- in both cases, both AppSKey and NwkSKey need to be known by the end-device, therefore the Activation by Personalization (ABP) approach is used here.
+- in both cases, both AppSKey and NwkSKey need to be known by the end-device to perform the encryption, therefore the Activation by Personalization (ABP) approach is used here.

-- `post_processing_gw.py` is able to locally check integrity and decrypt the encrypted payload or/and the LoRaWAN packet if both NwkSKey and AppSKey are also known at the gateway's post-processing level. `post_processing_gw.py` uses `loraWAN.py` script for that purpose. `loraWAN.py` uses NwkSKey and AppSKey from `loraWAN_config.py`.

-- in case these keys are not stored on the gateway, `post_processing_gw.py` can upload the encrypted data (actually the whole LoRaWAN frame with necessary information for decryption provided that AppSKey and NwkSKey are known) on an Internet cloud like a traditional LoRaWAN gateway would do.
-We provide 2 examples using TheThingsNetwork (`CloudTTN.py`) and Firebase (`CloudFireBaseAES.py` and `CloudFireBaseLWAES.py`) and 1 example using MQTT (`CloudMQTT.py`), to store the encrypted frame:
+- in case these keys are not stored on the gateway, `post_processing_gw.py` can upload the encrypted data on an Internet cloud like a traditional LoRaWAN gateway would do.
+This is the most commonly found scenario for shared, public gateways.
+We provide 2 examples using TheThingsNetwork (`CloudTTN.py`) and Firebase (`CloudFireBaseAES.py` and `CloudFireBaseLWAES.py`) and 1 example using MQTT (`CloudMQTT.py`) to store the encrypted frame:
 	- `CloudTTN.py` uploads both encapsulated encrypted and native LoRaWAN packet to the TTN platform
 	- `CloudFireBaseAES.py` uploads an encapsulated encrypted packet
-	- `CloudFireBaseLWAES.py` uploads a native LoRaWAN packet
+	- `CloudFireBaseLWAES.py` uploads a native (encrypted) LoRaWAN packet
-	- `CloudMQTT.py` publishes both encapsulated encrypted and native  LoRaWAN packet
+	- `CloudMQTT.py` publishes both encapsulated encrypted and native (encrypted) LoRaWAN packet

 - `clouds.json` has 2 additional cloud sections, `encrypted_clouds` and `lorawan_encrypted_clouds`, to indicate scripts that will be called to handle respectively encapsulated and native LoRaWAN packets.
 In the provided examples, `python CloudFireBaseAES.py` will be used for `encrypted_clouds` while `python CloudFireBaseLWAES.py` will be used for `lorawan_encrypted_clouds`. `python CloudTTN.py` and `python CloudMQTT.py` are declared to handle both type of clouds.

+- `post_processing_gw.py` is able to locally check integrity and decrypt the encrypted payload or/and the LoRaWAN packet if both NwkSKey and AppSKey are also known at the gateway's post-processing level.
+This behavior can suit small-scale deployment scenario where it is desirable to process data locally or on some other clouds than LoRaWAN clouds. `post_processing_gw.py` uses `decrypt_LoRaWAN.py` and `decrypt_AES.py` scripts for that purpose.
+Both use NwkSKey and AppSKey defined from `key_LoRaWAN.py` and `key_AES.py` respectively.
+These local decryption features are controlled by `["gateway_conf"]["aes_lorawan"]` and`["gateway_conf"]["aes"]` options respectively.
+If `["gateway_conf"]["aes_lorawan"]` is set to true and valid keys are stored in `key_LoRaWAN.py` then the LoRaWAN packet will, **in addition to the upload to LoRaWAN clouds**, be decrypted and the clear data is passed to the enabled normal clouds (non-encrypted).
+If `["gateway_conf"]["aes"]` is set to true and valid keys are stored in `key_AES.py` then the encapsulated encrypted packet will be decrypted the clear data is passed to the normal enabled clouds (non-encrypted).
+For this latter case, if `["gateway_conf"]["aes"]` is set to true then the encrypted data **is not pushed** to enabled encrypted clouds.

-- the LoRaWAN encryption/decryption and MIC integrity functionalities at the gateway (`post_processing_gw.py`) are provided by the LoRaWAN python library by Jeroen Nijhof.
+- at the gateway, the LoRaWAN encryption/decryption and MIC integrity functionalities at the gateway (`post_processing_gw.py`) are provided by the LoRaWAN python library by Jeroen Nijhof.
 See "How to update your gateway" section.

-- the LoRaWAN encryption and packet forging procedure use the AES library and examples provided by Gerben den Hartog at https://github.com/Ideetron/RFM95W_Nexus/tree/master/LoRaWAN_V31. `Arduino_LoRa_temp.ino` has been updated with these encryption and simple LoRaWAN capabilities.
-To enable payload encryption, uncomment #define WITH_AES.
+- at the end-device, the LoRaWAN encryption and packet forging procedure use the AES library and examples provided by Gerben den Hartog at `https://github.com/Ideetron/RFM95W_Nexus/tree/master/LoRaWAN_V31`. `Arduino_LoRa_temp.ino` has been updated with these encryption and simple LoRaWAN capabilities.
+To enable payload encryption, uncomment `#define WITH_AES`.
 To further use LoRaWAN packet format to be able to send to a LoRaWAN gateway, uncomment also #define LORAWAN.

-- the `lora_gateway` program can provide raw data to `post_processing_gw.py` by using the `--raw` option (`start_gw.py` will set the `--raw` option for the lora_gateway program if `["gateway_conf"]["raw"]` is true).
-This is required to handle native LoRaWAN packets.

 - `post_processing_gw.py` can also detect, decode and handle LoRaWAN packet with the `["gateway_conf"]["raw"]` option.

+- the low-level `lora_gateway` program can provide raw data to `post_processing_gw.py` by using the `--raw` option (`start_gw.py` will set the `--raw` option for the `lora_gateway` program if `["gateway_conf"]["raw"]` is true).
+This is required to handle native LoRaWAN packets as they do not have our packet header.

 - you can use raw format for both `lora_gateway` and `post_processing_gw.py` and **still be able** to use our packet format because `post_processing_gw.py` can distinguish between these 2 formats.
 Therefore if you have mixed scenarios you can set `["gateway_conf"]["raw"]` to true to be able to handle all cases: non-encrypted, encapsulated encrypted and native LoRaWAN packet.

-**Important**: when end-device is simply using encryption (#define WITH_AES) and not LoRaWAN, we still use the LoRaWAN packet format and encryption procedure because we simply want to reuse the LoRaWAN python library for decryption.
+**Important**: when end-device is simply using encryption (`#define WITH_AES`) and not LoRaWAN, we still use the LoRaWAN packet format and encryption procedure because we simply want to reuse the LoRaWAN python library for decryption.
 But the packet will not be received by a LoRaWAN gateway.
 The 4-byte appkey can still be used as an additional way to filter out messages.

 Detailed information are added in the next paragraphs for the advanced readers who wants to better understand the whole encryption procedure.

 How to update your gateway (note that the SD card image has already all the required dependencies)
 ==================================================================================================

-You may need the python-crypto package
+You may need the `python-crypto` package

 	> sudo apt-get install python-crypto

-You can also get the LoRaWAN python package from https://github.com/jeroennijhof/LoRaWAN.
-Get the .zip and copy the content into /usr/lib/python2.7/dist-packages:
+You can also get the LoRaWAN python package from `https://github.com/jeroennijhof/LoRaWAN`.
+Get the .zip and copy the content into `/usr/lib/python2.7/dist-packages`:

 	> unzip LoRaWAN-master.zip
 	> sudo cp -r LoRaWAN-master /usr/lib/python2.7/dist-packages/LoRaWAN